 Formula One, or F1, is the worlds most watched motorsport.
-The sport has an association with high class living with literally billions of pounds floating around from the car owners to those spectators that park their yacht in Monaco Bay.
+The sport has an association with high class living with literally billions of pounds floating around, from the car owners to those spectators that park their yachts in Monaco Bay.
 Drivers are now true celebrities and are paid more money than virtually any other sportsman with top salaries up to £30 million basic.
 Including performance bonuses and of course all of those sponsorship add-ons you can see why kids want to be racing drivers again.

 Nearly all bookies now provide F1 betting lines and there are even some decent F1 offers and bonuses to be found during the season.
 In this guide we will show you the top F1 bookies, the types of bet you can place, where to find the best odds and payouts as well as details of the major races, the best drivers, teams and nations, the history of the sport as well as covering safety in F1 with infamous crashes and tragic fatalities.

 Best Online Bookmakers for Formula 1 Betting

 Bet365 have a more international outlook than most other bookies and there is no more international sport than F1.
-They have superb market coverage and depth when it comes to motor racing and there advanced markets are some of the best offering odds on the driver championship before the last one has even ended.
+They have superb market coverage and depth when it comes to motor racing and their advanced markets are some of the best offering odds on the driver championship before the last one has even ended.

 Live in play betting on F1 is a top feature for Bet365.
 Their interface is top notch and the nature of F1 makes it the perfect sport for live betting.
 If you can’t watch a race then the live stats and reports available with this bookie make for a good alternative.